 - Fully automatic, full-time traction and handling system

-- Distributes torque between the front and rear wheels and between the left and right rear wheels to provide torque vectoring
+- SH-AWD™ distributes torque between the front and rear wheels as well as between the left and right rear wheels to provide torque vectoring

-The 3.7-liter VTEC® V-6 has a smooth-firing 60-degree V-angle, compact overall dimensions, and weighs 17.2 pounds less than the smaller displacement 3.5L engine it replaces.
-An aluminum-alloy cylinder block (including unique aluminum cylinder sleeves) saves weight and improves cooling, while the first ever SOHC use of VTEC® for both intake and exhaust valves helps push the RL's output to an all-time high.
+The 3.7-liter VTEC® V-6 has a smooth-firing 60-degree V-angle, compact overall dimensions, and weighs 17.2 pounds less than the smaller displacement 3.5L engine it replaced.
+An aluminum cylinder block (including unique aluminum cylinder sleeves) saves weight and improves cooling, while the first ever SOHC use of VTEC® for both intake and exhaust valves helps push the RL's output to an all-time high.

 A special high-flow intake system, a high compression ratio, and a unique design of the close-coupled catalytic converters (matched with high flow exhaust) make the 3.7L engine one of the most powerful naturally aspirated 6-cylinder engines in its class.